leonitousconforti/the-moby-effect/README.md

 - [x] - tests, examples, and in-line JSDoc comments based on the moby api documentation
 - [x] - Strong focus on types and typescript support
 - [x] - Support multiple "engines" (docker, podman, ect).
 If its built on top of [moby](https://github.com/moby/moby) then it _should_ just work, however, __currently only docker is tested against__
+- [ ] - Implement all common docker commands except for login/logout because I don't want to interact with credential helpers

+## Common docker commands implemented as CLIs
+run         Create and run a new container from an image exec        Execute a command in a running container ps          List containers build       Build an image from a Dockerfile pull        Download an image from a registry push        Upload an image to a registry images      List images login       Log in to a registry logout      Log out from a registry search      Search Docker Hub for images version     Show the Docker version information info        Display system-wide information

 ## Non-Goals :wastebasket: